 At least I was there for the final San Francisco show at the Castro.
 It's too bad the sound was terrible for the first half, The Doll Squad.
 After seeing it on TCM a few weeks ago, it's just as well, but I just couldn't come up with any good riffs.

 That's why I am hoping that we'll get one last CT DVD of Doll Squad, Astral Factor or even Samson and the Seven Miracles.
 Just one more for the road, guys.

 So, the final Cinematic Titanic show may lead to tears, laughs, and maybe a two-hour chant by the crowd, begging "Please Don't Go".
 Yet, it has to end, since the cast have new lives all over the country.
 Besides, Rifftrax and ICWXP will pick up the slack in their own way.

 As long as there's an actor taking a role he doesn't have a clue to do convincingly (hello Johnny Depp), they'll be there.
 As long as there's cheesy, high-priced sci-fi and bad book adaptations, they'll be there.
-As long as Adam Sandler, Michael Bay, Kristen Stewart and Keanu Reeves are employed, they'll be there.
+As long as Adam Sandler, Michael Bay, Tara Reid and James Franco are employed, they'll be there.

 Besides, if the Eagles, Frank Sinatra, Cher and Brett Favre unretired, maybe the Cinematic Titanic will sail again in the seas of Video On Demand, Netflix and DVDs.
 We can only hope.

 Peter DeBruge's declaration that American Hustle is an overrated mess, and that critics and award shows have been conned, proves that he missed the point about the movie.